kontainapp/km/docs/planning/m1/java-start.md

 Costs estimation is TBD

 P0:
-* Minimize Java installed components in Kontainer.
-Currently we include everything JDK.
-  * https://stackoverflow.com/questions/51403071/create-jre-from-openjdk-windows talks about using the ‘jlink’ command to create a minimal environment.
-The ‘jdep’ command will give a list of the components needed.

 * Update Java source we are building from.
 We build from 11.0.6+10, Fedora 31 has 11.0.7.10-0, github at 11.0.8-ga.
 * Design CLI/SaaS flow.
 What does the customer provide, what Kontain produces?
 * Improve KM magt API (for creating snapshot file).